nafizh/NeuBI/README.md

 # NeuBI
 **Neu**ral **B**acteriocin **I**dentifier (NeuBI) is a recurrent neural network based model to predict bacteriocins from protein sequences.
-This is the software from the paper
+Unlike traditional alignment based approaches such as BLAST or HMMER, this is an alignment free approach towards finding novel bacteriocins.
+We show that performance of NeuBI is better than the alignment based approaches.
+You can learn more from our paper:

 > add citation